 Challenges faced by SMEs in Inventory Management

-SMEs are always under a lot of pressure to produce goods of consistent quality that live up to the client’s requests.
+SMEs are always under a lot of pressure to produce goods of consistent quality that lives up to the client’s requests.
 However, if a manufacturer faces problems in keeping up with inventory numbers, it could lead to shortages and numerous other difficulties.

 Let’s take a look at some of the most common inventory management challenges that manufacturers face: